 I support some specific reforms, the same way my father wanted them back in the 80’s, but not all.
 As much as all those jittery, impatient spectators with ants in their pants cry for faster speed I continue to believe that the only way to go is slow and steady.
 Faster, sloppy reforms would bring about the sort of crazy wild west of Russia in the 90’s and I don’t want my grandfather to lose his pension, as small as it might be or be charged hundreds of dollars for nonsubsidized electricity.
 Some corrupt government officials will want to push for bolder, privatizing reforms in a flash now that the historic leader has departed in an attempt to establish themselves as Oligarchs but where their Russian counterparts succeeded, they will fail as the circumstances are never the same.

-Could I but follow in those shoes, either in Fidel’s or my grandparents, it would be an honor.
 I think many in my generation have sort of ignored that selfless calling to serve and to create.
 Were we all born too late to explore this small, already corporate-run world?
 No, that’s what those dream-crushing bureaucrats or politically correct politicians would like us to think that but I refuse to accept things as they are.
-While there is nothing wrong with conforming to simple quotidian felicity (I’m guilty of sharing some conservative values) there is something so noble and pure in keeping alive that revolutionary motivation to fix what is wrong and the strength to sustain what is right.
+While there is nothing wrong with conforming to the simple quotidian happiness of doing what’s expected, like starting a family — a really noble pursuit — we can’t ever lose that revolutionary motivation to fix what is wrong and the strength to sustain what is right.

 Final verdict on Fidel: he was authentic.
 Not your average necktie-politician or complacent cup-of-tea but genuine, nevertheless, with all his faults and big dreams to fight injustice in the world.
 Will the Revolution survive without Castro?
 Undoubtedly yes, but only the raw essence of that nationalist impetus, in it’s most truest form will live on as often happens with movements on such a large scale and across time.